yanivyacoby/yanivyacoby.github.io/index.md

 for deep Bayesian latent variable models with applications in health-care.

-Before joining DtAK, I earned my MM in Contemporary Improvisation from the New England Conservatory in 2016 and my AB in Computer Science from Harvard College in 2015.
+Before joining DtAK, I got a MM in Contemporary Improvisation from the New England Conservatory in 2016 and a AB in Computer Science from Harvard College in 2015.
 You can find my music page [here](http://yanivyacoby.com/).